 - i.
 The entire course of study is of four academic years.
-All the I, II, III and IV years are of Semester pattern . - ii.
-A student eligible to appear for the end examination in a subject, but absent or has failed in the end examination may reappear for that subject at the supplementary examination whenever conducted. - iii.
+All the I, II, III and IV years are of Semester pattern. - ii.
+A student eligible to appear for the end semester examination in a subject, but absent or has failed in the end semester examination may reappear for that subject at the supplementary examination whenever conducted. - iii.
 When a student is detained due to shortage of attendance in any Semester, he may be re-admitted into that Semester when it is offered next, with the academic regulations of the batch into which he gets readmitted. - iv.
-When a student is detained due to lack of credits in any year, he may be eligible to be promoted or for promotion into the next year after fulfillment of the academic requirements, with the academic regulations of the batch into which he gets admitted
+When a student is detained due to lack of credits in any year, he may be eligible to be promoted or for promotion into the next year after fulfillment of the academic requirements, with the academic regulations of the batch into which he gets admitted i) Pursued a course of study for not less than four academic years and not more than eight academic years.

-7. Award of B.Tech.
+Award of B.Tech.
 Degree and Class